adamhjk/community-compact/COMMUNITY-COMPACT.md

 ### Contributor Exception

-Contributors to the software or community may request an exception to the FREELOADERS clause.
-It will be granted by by a 3/4 vote of the Maintainers.

 Contributors to the software or community may request a reduced price ($1 USD, or equivalent) Network Services Subscription or Consulting License from the Maintainers.
 It will be granted by the [BUSINESS] on a 3/4 vote by the